alazaradane/prime_Flight_Booking/README.md

-# FlyFinder: Flight Booking System
+# Prime Flight: Flight Booking System

-FlyFinder is a flight booking system implemented using Micro-Service Architecture.
-It consists of several microservices including Search Service, Booking Service, Authentication Service, Reminder Service, and API Gateway.
+PrimeFlight is a flight booking system designed using a Micro-Service Architecture.
+It aims to streamline the process of searching, booking, and managing flight reservations through a set of specialized microservices.
+The system enhances user experience by providing reliable and efficient services while ensuring scalability and maintainability.
+Each microservice is dedicated to a specific functionality, allowing for independent development and deployment, which is crucial for adapting to the dynamic needs of the airline industry.

 ## Features